 - to provide information relating to a specific asset.

-Failure to disclose financial information can result in the Court setting aside an application or Court Order.
+Failure to disclose financial information can result in the court setting aside an application or in a court order to disclose information.

 Lawyers’ obligations

-Lawyers have an obligation to the Court to ensure that their client complies with their duty to disclose.
-If you do not provide full and frank disclosure relevant to the proceedings, your lawyer has an obligation to take appropriate action, which may include ceasing to act for you.
+Lawyers have an obligation to the court to ensure that their client complies with their duty to disclose.
+If you do not provide full and frank disclosure relevant to the proceedings, your lawyer has an obligation to take appropriate action, such as ceasing to act for you.

-My matter only relates to parenting.
-Why do I need to provide disclosure?
+My matter only relates to parenting: must I provide disclosure?

 Even if the matter relates to parenting matters only, you must provide full and frank disclosure.
 Parenting matters do not require you to provide specific documents, but you must provide documents that are relevant to an issue in dispute in your parenting matter.